mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-introduction.md

 ## Geometry

-Creating, accessing and maniputlating Geometry is one of the first places RhinoScriptSytnax is used.
-SImple gemetory scuh as points, lines, planes can be described with simple lists in Python.
-More complicated geomtry objects such as NURBS curves, Surfaces and Poly-surfaces can be created by Rhino and referenced by an object ID by RhinoScriptSyntax.
+Creating, accessing and maniputlating Geometry is one of the primary uses for RhinoScriptSytnax in Rhino's implementation of Python.
+Simple geometry such as points, lines, planes can be described with simple lists in Python.
+More complicated geomtry objects such as NURBS curves, Surfaces and Polysurfaces can be created by Rhino and referenced by an object ID by RhinoScriptSyntax.

-Although not required, having some understanding of the computational methods used in 3-D modeling and computer graphics can be helpful when using RhinoScriptSyntax.
+*Note:* Although not required, having some understanding of the computational methods used in 3-D modeling and computer graphics can be helpful when using RhinoScriptSyntax.
 A good introductory resource is the [Essential Mathematics for Computational Design](http://www.rhino3d.com/download/Rhino/4.0/EssentialMathematicsSecondEdition).
 This material is directed towards designers who have little or no background in mathematics beyond high school.
 And although all concepts are explained visually using Grasshopper®, they are directly applicable to RhinoScriptSyntax.

 #### Basic Geometry

-Herea re the basic geometry types of RhinoScript:
+Here are the basic geometry types of RhinoScript:

 - [Python Points]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-points)
 - [List of Points]({{ site.baseurl }}/guides/rhinopython/python-rhinoscriptsyntax-list-points)